James Rochfort Maguire

-Life and career
+Family life and education

 He was the second son of John Mullock Maguire, rector of Kilkeedy, co.
 Limerick, and his wife Anne Jane née Humphreys.
 He was educated at Cheltenham College and Merton College, Oxford, where he obtained first classes in mathematics and jurisprudence.
 He was elected a Fellow of All Souls College, Oxford in 1878 and was called to the bar in 1883, although he never practised the law.

-He married Julia Beatrice, eldest daughter of Viscount Peel, a former Speaker of the House of Commons, in 1895.
+In Q2 1895, in St. George's, Hanover Square, London, he married the Hon.
+Julia Beatrice Peel, eldest daughter of Viscount Peel, a former Speaker of the House of Commons.
+In 1913 she laid the Foundation Stone for Bulawayo Railway Station.